About Cord Blood

 Researchers are currently studying whether cord blood cells can help patients with other disorders such as birth asphyxia, cerebral palsy, Type I diabetes, stroke and autism.
 Results from these studies will be available over the next several years, and should help shed light on whether patients with these disorders can be helped by cord blood stem cells.
-For more information about current clinical studies see clinicaltrials.gov.
+For more information about searching for clinical trials, see Search for Cord Blood Studies on ClinicalTrials.gov.

 Can privately stored cord blood later be donated to a public bank?